UT-ADL/autoware_mini_practice/practice_6/README.md

     node = SpeedPlanner()
     node.run()
 ```
-3. As always, look through the code and try to understand what is going on.
-The most important part is the `collision_points_and_path_callback` callback, that instead of subscribing to one topic, instead synchronizes messages from two topics: `collision_points` and `extracted_local_path`, this is done using [approximate time synchronizer](https://wiki.ros.org/message_filters/ApproximateTime).
+3. As always, look through the code and try to understand what is happening.
+The most important part is the `collision_points_and_path_callback` callback, which instead of subscribing to one topic, synchronizes messages from two topics: `collision_points` and `extracted_local_path`, this is done using [approximate time synchronizer](https://wiki.ros.org/message_filters/ApproximateTime).
 4. We will use the same callback for all logic regarding new target speed calculation.
 First of all, check if the current pose and speed are available.
 If not, return from the function.
-If there are no collision points, we can just publish the received extracted local path to the final topic for local planner - `planning/local_path`.
+If there are no collision points, we can publish the received extracted local path to the final topic for the local planner - `planning/local_path`.
 5. Calculate distances along the extracted local path for all the received collision points (hint: reuse the logic from `local_path_extractor.py`).
 6. Calculate the new target velocity for each collision point.
-There might be several objects on the path with random order, so when calculating the target velocity for each, we need to find the one that causes the smallest target velocity.
+There might be several objects on the path in a random order, so when calculating the target velocity for each, we need to find the one that causes the smallest target velocity.
 When considering only distances, it should be the closest object.
-    - use `self.default_deceleration` in the formula for the deceleration value.
+    - Use `self.default_deceleration` in the formula for the deceleration value.
-    - extracted local path always starts on ego vehicle position (`base_link` transform frame origin), so the distance between the collision point and ego vehicle is equal to the distance along the local path.
+    - The extracted local path always starts on the ego vehicle position (`base_link` transform frame origin).
+Hence, the distance between the collision point and the ego vehicle equals the distance along the local path.
-    - the formula has a square root; guard it against having a negative value there.
-We can mitigate it by always having `0` target velocity.
+    - The formula has a square root; guard against having a negative value there.
+We can mitigate it by always having a `0` target velocity.
 You can use the `max` operator here or later, `np.maximum`, if you are dealing with arrays and need an element-wise maximum.
-    - after calculating target velocities for all collision points, find minimum target velocity.
+    - After calculating target velocities for all collision points, find the minimum target velocity.
-    - after you obtain minimum velocity value, we need to overwrite local extracted path waypoints velocities with the new calculated minimum target velocity.
+    - After you obtain the minimum velocity value, we need to overwrite the local extracted path waypoints velocities with the new calculated minimum target velocity.
 ```
 for i, wp in enumerate(local_path_msg.waypoints):
     wp.speed = min(target_velocity, wp.speed)